Parachinar

-Parachinar is situated on a neck of Pakistani territory west of Peshawar, that juts into the Paktia, Logar and Nangarhar provinces of Afghanistan.
-With a distance of 110 km from the Afghan capital Kabul, Parachinar is the closest point in Pakistan to Kabul.
+Parachinar, situated on the west of Peshawar, juts into the Paktia, Logar and Nangarhar provinces of Afghanistan.
+With a distance of 110 km from the capital of Afghanistan Kabul, Parachinar is the closest city in Pakistan to Kabul.

-It is one of two urban areas in Kurram District, the other one being Sadda, and has shrunk considerably in population over the past few decades, becoming the least populous urbanized area in Kohat Division.
-Major tribes residing there are Turi, Bangash, Maqbal, Para Chamkini, Zazi and Mangal.

 History

 The British soldier and historian C. M. Enriquez described the early history of Parachinar in his book The Pathan Borderland.
-He writes that Malak (leader) Pare was a reputable Malak of the Para Chamkini tribe, who were Sunni Muslim and another tribe called Turi (Shia), planted poplar trees some 200 years ago.
+He writes that Malak (leader) Pare was a reputable Malak of the Pare Khel tribe, a sub-tribe Turi (Shia) tribe, planted Poplar trees some 200 years ago.
 Before much settlement, the area was mostly arid.
-In terms of distribution, the ancient poplar tree and the surrounding land belonged to the Parakhel tribe.
+In terms of distribution, the ancient Poplar tree and the surrounding land belonged to the Parakhel tribe.
 This ownership is still authentic in official records or deeds of property.
 Parakhel tribesmen used to cultivate wheat in this desert area.
 During the wheat harvest, tents were pitched here, and in the shade of this poplar tree, jirgas and consultations were held.

-The name Parachinar is derived as a result of social meetings conducted under a large chinar tree.[3]
-The remains of that tree are still there at a place now encompassed by the headquarters of Kurram Agency.
-As this poplar tree was located right between the British established offices and the Kurram militia, and people from remote areas of the Kurram Valley often came and gathered here, it became known as Parachinar instead of Totkai Bazar.

 Durand Line Agreement

 In 1893, during the rule of Abdur Rahman Khan (Barakzai dynasty) of Afghanistan, a Royal Commission for demarcating a boundary between Afghanistan and the territory of British governed India negotiated terms, agreeing to the Durand line.
-Two parties camped at Parachinar, now part of Khyber Pakhtunkhwa, Pakistan, which is near Khost, Afghanistan.

 From the British side, the camp was attended by Sir Mortimer Durand and Sahibzada Abdul Qayyum, assistant political agent, Khyber Agency.
 The Afghanistan interest was represented by Sahibzada Abdul Latif and the Governor of Khost Sardar Shireendil Khan, represented King Amir Abdur Rahman Khan.

 2007 Kurram Agency conflict

-On 6 April 2007, a security gunman of Sunni Pashtun tribe fired upon a Shia Pashtun crowd protesting against Taliban, during Milad days in Parachinar.
+Intermittently, conflicts arise stemming from personal issues(mostly religious ones) within this region.
+In instances where one sect initiates an attack on another, it often leads to retaliatory actions by the aggrieved party.

 Violent clashes in the region occurred in the following week until a ceasefire was reached on 12 April 2007.